Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Probe
-Specifies a probe to associate with the back-end HTTP settings.
+Specifies a probe to associate with the back-end server pool.

 ```yaml
 Type: PSApplicationGatewayProbe